 As of today, 17% of the Federal Government is currently shutdown.
 Along with war memorials, scenic overlooks and the Amber alert system, 90% of the IRS is shut down as well.
-Part of this 90% includes most of the Offshore Voluntary Disclosure Program (OVDP)employees.
+Part of this 90% includes most of the Offshore Voluntary Disclosure Program (OVDP) employees.

-OVDP Delays caused by the shutdown
+OVDP Delays During the IRS Shutdown

-Any disclosure made goes to one of three places—the gatekeeper is in Philadelphia, which is the place where preclearances are sent, questions are asked, etc. They process intake documentation and send out acceptance letters to the program.
+Any disclosure made goes to one of three places—the gatekeeper is in Philadelphia, which is the place where pre-clearances are sent, questions are asked; etc. They process intake documentation and send out acceptance letters to the program.

 Taxpayers then send their full submission with returns, FBARs, consents, supporting statements, etc., to the Austin address.
 This is where they are gathered and assigned to an examiner in one of many field offices.